-Instead of looking for alternatives to screen time, get old school.
+Instead of only relying on screen time on road trips, go old school.
 Have conversations with your children.
 Crank up their favorite music.
-Make up games for them to play (e.g. count how many trees we pass).
-However you decide to pass the time on a road trip, resist the urge to give them devices.
+Make up games for them to play (e.g. count how many trees we pass, find each letter of the alphabet on signs and license plates).
+However you decide to pass the time on a road trip, resist the urge to rely on devices.

 The 4 C’s of Social Media

 Social media has two sides- good and bad.

 There is the good side: connecting and communicating with friends, family members, and other creative people like you.

 Then there is the bad side.
 Social media has an endless stream of content that can easily consume all of your student’s time.
 The more time they spend on social media, the more likely they are to constantly compare themselves with other people.